-- (ii) Change the location and address of the main office for managing the tunneling operations specified herein; - (iii) Transfer the operations specified herein to a successor company. - (f) Notify all affected employees of this proposed permanent variance by the same means required to inform them of its application for a Variance. - 2.
-OSHA would have to approve the transfer of the proposed permanent variance to a successor company through a new application for a modified variance.
+(ii) Change the location and address of the main office for managing the tunneling operations specified herein; or

+(iii) Transfer the operations specified herein to a successor company.

+(f) Notify all affected employees of this permanent variance by the same means required to inform them of its application for a permanent variance.

+(g) This permanent variance cannot be transferred to a successor company without OSHA approval.

+OSHA hereby grants a permanent variance to SUNDTJV to the provisions of 29 CFR 1926.803 outlined in this notice.